SSO with Google Workspace

 Create project in GCP

-Visit this link to enable the Admin SDK API for the project you just created in Step 1.
+If you're on the Enterprise plan, visit this link to enable the Admin SDK API for the project you just created in Step 1.

 Important: Ensure the Firezone Connector project you created in Step 1 is selected before clicking the "ENABLE" button.